ShangtongZhang/DeepRL/README.md

 * Distributed Deep Deterministic Policy Gradient (Distributed DDPG, aka D3PG)
 * Parallelized Proximal Policy Optimization (P3O, similar to DPPO)

-Support for Pytorch v0.3.x can be found in [v0.2](https://github.com/ShangtongZhang/DeepRL/releases/tag/v0.2)
+Support for Pytorch v0.3.x can be found in [v0.2](https://github.com/ShangtongZhang/DeepRL/releases/tag/v0.2).
+Note all the figures are generated via this version.
+After the upgrade to PyTorch v0.4.0, I have only tested the classical control tasks.

 # Curves
 > Curves for CartPole are trivial so I didn't place it here.
 And there isn't any fixed random seed.
 The curves are generated in the same manner as OpenAI baselines (one run and smoothed by recent 100 episodes)